New Zealand Geographic: Profile

 New Zealand Geographic, like other "national" geographic magazines in English-speaking countries, follows the model of National Geographic's mixture of factual stories, documentary photography, and maps.
-The magazine's first issue 1989 proclaimed "New Zealand Geographic will examine the important geographic themes of our times," and included a welcome by geographer Kenneth Cumberland, but the magazine is not connected to academic geography.
+The magazine's first issue, 1989, proclaimed "New Zealand Geographic will examine the important geographic themes of our times," and included a welcome by geographer Kenneth Cumberland, but the magazine is not connected to academic geography.
 Unlike some other geographical magazines like Australian Geographic and Canadian Geographic, it is not published by a national Geographical Society – the New Zealand Geographical Society has its own journal, New Zealand Geographer – but by Kōwhai Media, an independent Auckland publisher; it also has no connection with National Geographic.

 New Zealand Geographic is issued every two months.
-A representative issue in 2007 was 112 pages with little advertising, comprising 5–6 articles (70 per cent of the pages), an editorial, letters, several pages of news, a two-page "Weather" article, and on average four book reviews.
+A representative issue, in 2007, was 112 pages with little advertising, comprising 5–6 articles (70 per cent of the pages), an editorial, letters, several pages of news, a two-page "Weather" article, and on average four book reviews.
 Over half the pages were photographs.
 One significant theme in the magazine is wildlife conservation and environmental management, covered in its early years in association with the New Zealand Department of Conservation.
-The magzine's focus is New Zealand and the Pacific, and articles can be on technology, industry, history, biology, geology, astronomy, culture, and exploration; there are occasional biographies of significant individuals, usually explorers, scientists, or artists.
+The magazine's focus is New Zealand and the Pacific, and articles can be on technology, industry, history, biology, geology, astronomy, culture, and exploration; there are occasional biographies of significant individuals, usually explorers, scientists, or artists.
 Locations covered beyond the Pacific are those with local relevance, such as New Zealanders at war, New Zealand peacekeepers or volunteers abroad, or New Zealand explorers.
 Increasingly the coverage of the magazine has shifted from natural history to social issues such as methamphetamine usage and the Christchurch mosque shootings.

 Photographer of the Year Award

 New Zealand Geographic features high-quality photography, and attracts wildlife, landscape, and social commentary photographers.
-Since 2006 the magazine has run a Photographer of the Year competition for news and editorial photography, open to amateurs and professionals, with categories that include wildlife, landscape, photo-story, built environment, and society.
-In 2016 there were over 3000 entries, including a new aerial photography category for drone, helicopter, and plane footage; the Photographer of the Year was Nelson freelance photographer Tim Cuff, for a helicopter shot of flooding in Tākaka.
+Since 2006, the magazine has run a Photographer of the Year competition for news and editorial photography, open to amateurs and professionals, with categories that include wildlife, landscape, photo-story, built environment, and society.
+In 2016, there were over 3000 entries, including a new aerial photography category for drone, helicopter, and plane footage; the Photographer of the Year was Nelson freelance photographer Tim Cuff, for a helicopter shot of flooding in Tākaka.
 The 2019 Society category was won by Christchurch photographer Kirk Hargreaves, with a photograph of Jacinda Ardern a day after the Christchurch mosque shootings.
-In 2021 there were over 6000 entries – a record – and the winner was Nelson Mail photojournalist Braden Fastier.
+In 2021, there were over 6000 entries – a record – and the winner was Nelson Mail photojournalist Braden Fastier.